nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 - Lots of data.
 Training machine learning models requires large amounts of data.

 - Data variety.
 For good training sets variety in data used is crucial.
-Else the bias problem will turn up directly.
+Else the bias problem turns up directly.

 - Data veracity.
 This means the truthfulness of data.